-Fall Retreat: The fall retreat offers incoming first-years a weekend away from Drake to meet other Honors students, learn more about the Honors program, and participate in exciting outdoor activities (last year's retreat featured ziplining, Zorb balls, and black light dodgeball).
-Anyone interested in the Honors program is welcome to join.
+Fall Retreat: The fall retreat offers incoming first-years a weekend away from Drake to meet other Honors students, learn more about the Honors program, and participate in exciting outdoor activities.
+The fall retreat features ziplining, rock wall climbing, campfire, and black light dodgeball.
+Anyone interested in the Honors Program is welcome to join.
 Students can register through the Honors Student Council or in the Honors office.
 The retreat is early in the academic year, so don’t miss it!

-Random Night Dinners: The RND, one of our most consistently popular events, is a monthly program featuring free dinner and excellent conversation.
+Random Night Dinners: The RND, one of our most popular events, is a monthly program featuring free dinner and excellent conversation.
 Each month an Honors professor is invited to speak to students on a topic of their choice while students enjoy a home-cooked meal (That's right, non-Sodexo!) prepared by Council.
 All students are welcome to sit down for a good dinner and discussion.

-SARDEL: SARDEL stands for Students and Administrators Reading and Discussing Enlightening Literature, and is an event held one evening a semester at the University President's home.
-The goal of SARDEL is to bring together students and administrators of Drake University for thought-provoking discussions of scholarly literature.
+President's Book Club: The President's Book Club is an event held one evening each semester at the University President's home.
+The goal of the book club is to bring together students and administrators of Drake University for thought-provoking discussions of scholarly literature.
 A group of approximately sixteen students make a commitment to the date (PBC_201720), participate, and typically read the selected book over either summer or winter break.
 Then, in September/February, the President hosts a wonderful formal dinner themed to match the topic of the book, and enlightening discussion follows.
 Past selections have included All the Ugly and Wonderful Things; Homegoing; Between the World and Me, Crime and Punishment, The Story of Edgar Sawtelle, Shadow of the Wind, Catch 22, and American Pastoral.
-Attendance is limited, so if you are interested, ask for an application form from the Honors office and get reading!
+Attendance is limited, so if you are interested, ask for an application from the Honors office and get reading!